 We have not generated and do not expect to generate any revenue from product sales in the next several years, if at all.
 An element of our business strategy has been to pursue, as resources permit, the research and development of a range of product candidates for a variety of indications.
 We may also evaluate licensing cancer products from third parties for cancer treatments to expand our product pipeline.
 This is intended to allow us to diversify the risks associated with our research and development expenditures.
-However, there can be no assurance that we will be able to develop and maintain a broad range of product candidates, our dependence on the success of one or a few product candidates would increase and results such as those announced in relation to the HEAT Study on January 31, 2013 will have a more significant impact on our financial prospects, financial condition and market value.
+However, there can be no assurance that we will be able to develop and maintain a broad range of product candidates.
+To the extent we are unable to maintain a broad range of product candidates, our dependence on the success of one or a few product candidates would increase and results such as those announced in relation to the HEAT Study on January 31, 2013 will have a more significant impact on our financial prospects, financial condition and market value.
 We will assess our product pipeline and research and development priorities.
 We may also consider and evaluate strategic alternatives, including investment in, or acquisition of, complementary businesses, technologies or products.
 As demonstrated by the HEAT Study results, drug research and development is an inherently uncertain process and there is a high risk of failure at every stage prior to approval.
 The timing and the outcome of clinical results is extremely difficult to predict.
-Clinical development successes and failures can have a disproportionate positive or negative impact on our scientific and medical prospects, financial condition and market value.
+Clinical development successes and failures can have a disproportionate positive or negative impact on our scientific and medical prospects, financial prospects, financial condition and market value.